notlaW/learn_go_fast/README.md

 ## Modules

 A collection of packages is a module.
-Starting a new golang project is essentiall just starting a new module.
+Starting a new golang project is essentially just starting a new module.

 ## Starting a new project